spring-projects-experimental/spring-boot-thin-launcher/README.md

 * [ ] Support for configuring launcher via manifest and/or properties file
 * [X] Support for configuring wrapper via env vars  and/or properties file
 * [X] Generate `thin.properties` during build (e.g. to support Gradle)
-* [ ] Experiment with "container" apps and multi-tenant/ephemeral child contexts
+* [X] Experiment with "container" apps and multi-tenant/ephemeral child contexts
 * [X] Deployment time support for the dry run to assist with CI pipelines

 (*) Implemented in Spring Boot, not in this project.
+Subsequently ripped out anyway and replaced with `maven-core`.

 ## Getting Started